PavanRangani/docs/docs/prd/tasks/recurring-task-trigger.md

   - Due date: It is number input field amd its always less than or equal to start date otherwise system show error message. `0` value is allowed.
   - Responsible: Responsible is a familiy role not a person.
 Fallback logic will be same as parent trigger.
   - Sub-task Status of the recurring trigger can't be set to Done.
+  - Status: If user change the status of sub-tasks to On Hold or Blocked, system will reset the due days of such sub-tasks.

 #### Notes tab